chaitjo/auto-mate-for-tinder/README.md

 ### Image analysis
 ![Image](https://raw.githubusercontent.com/ckjoshi9/Auto-Mate-for-Tinder/master/Examples/image.jpg)

 The image analysis algorithm detects skin pixels and returns the total percentage of skin pixels in the image as the score.
-The more skin pixels on display, the greater the promiscuity.
+The higher the score, the greater the promiscuity.

-The skin pixel patterns identified by the algorithm can be seen below.
+Though not perfect, the skin pixel patterns identified by the algorithm can be seen below.

 ![Emily Ratajkowski](https://raw.githubusercontent.com/ckjoshi9/Auto-Mate-for-Tinder/master/Examples/emily.jpg)
 ![Bradley Cooper](https://raw.githubusercontent.com/ckjoshi9/Auto-Mate-for-Tinder/master/Examples/cooper.jpg)